sago007/TreadMarks/Resources/entities/SkyBox/readme.txt

 then the result is multiplied by Scale, and finally Shift is added.
 Each color channel is handled independendtly.

-AutoFog = whether fog color should be computed from sky textures or not (default is 1, on)
+AutoFog = whether fog color should be computed from sky Textures or not (default is 1, on)

-FilterSky = should sky textures be box-filtered for smoothness (default is 1, on)
+FilterSky = should sky Textures be box-filtered for smoothness (default is 1, on)

 ScorchEco = EcoSystem id that should be used for tread marks/scorch marks instead of black.